FrigoEU/psc-ide-vim/README.md

 # psc-ide-vim
 A vim plugin that interfaces with `psc-ide`, Purescript's editor support server.

-## Versions
-Tag 0.1.0 should be working pretty well with compiler version < 8.1.0.
-Since 8.1.0 psc-ide is bundled with purescript (yay!).
-For compiler versions >= 8.1.0 -> Use tag 0.2.0 or higher.

 ## Setup
 Installing the plugin via Vundle/NeoBundle/etc: